Documentation – Current v24.2

 eSFR ISO test charts

-Imatest E-SFR ISO 2023 test chart comes in a single variant: Extended.
-Additional variations will be available in the future.
+Imatest E-SFR ISO 2023 test chart comes in a two variants: Extended and S. Additional variations will be available in the future.
 All variations are compliant to the ISO 12233:2023 standard.

 Extended E-SFR ISO 2023 test chart: 16:9 aspect ratio,